After a surgical procedure

 4. Remove the tampon.
 If the bleeding has not stopped, repeat the procedure.

-NB!
+Please note!
 Medicinal products containing acetylsalicylic acid (aspirin) may increase bleeding.

 Swelling